-Artists have the unique ability to tell a story with their work and Harlem has lead the way with some of the most famous artists during the Harlem Renaissance living and working in Harlem.
+Famous Artists of Harlem are as diverse and beautiful as the art they create.
+These artists all have the unique ability to tell a story with their work and Harlem has lead the way with some of the most famous artists during the Harlem Renaissance living and working in Harlem.
 Some of these truly gifted individuals were Charles Henry Alston, Augusta Savage, and Lois Mailou Jones.
 However, we must not forget to celebrate other artists that have left their stamp on Harlem like Thomas Nast and David Rappaport or the current day artists like Manny Vega and James de la Vega.
 The Harlem Renaissance was just as important to the art world in the 1920’s and 1930’s as the Graffiti Hall of Fame is today.
-Our Famous Harlem Artists Lesson Plansare available for elementary school, middle school and high school students.
-We also have a supplemental lesson available to help reinforce what the student has learned.
-The lesson consists of ten vocabulary words, ten fun facts on the topic and a word search puzzle.